-4. Celebrate even the smallest victories.
+4. Celebrate even the smallest wins.

-5. Help her create a “can do” mantra.
+5. Create a “can do” mantra.

-8. Find balance with afterschool activities.
+8. Choose some afterschool activities.

-being good at something like karate can be a big boost.
-Afterschool activities also give structure to the afternoons and stress-busting release.
-But don’t go overboard or you’ll make your child’s stress worse.
-Ease into activities carefully, and do your best to leave some days open.
+For the child who struggles in school, being good at something like karate can be a big boost.
+Afterschool activities also give structure to the afternoons and are a stress-busting release.
+But be careful not to schedule too many things.
+Being overscheduled can make your child’s stress worse.
+Do your best to leave some days open.

 9. Be clear and reasonable about what you expect.

-10. Consider outside help.
+10. Consider getting outside help.